-Biotechnology and its applications comprise of a broad spectrum including agriculture, genetically modified organisms, medicines, transgenics, etc. Biotechnology is an emerging field of research as it has the potential to solve many biological problems which could not be solved till now with conventional techniques.
+It comprises of a broad spectrum from agriculture, genetically modified organisms and medicines, to transgenics, food production etc. Biotechnology is an emerging field of research as it has the potential to solve many of the world’s biological problems which could not be solved until now with conventional techniques.
 Let us now discuss the application of biotechnology in medicine in detail.

 Application of Biotechnology in Medicine

-Biotechnology has influenced healthcare sector immensely.
+Biotechnology applications, especially in the field of medicine, have influenced healthcare sector immensely.
 It has changed the face of the medical field.
-The genetic engineering contributed more safe and effective treatments and medications.
+Genetic engineering contributed more safe and effective treatments and medications.
 The application of biotechnology in the medical field began long back from the time of discovery of insulin.
 Let’s examine the application of biotechnology in medicine one by one.

-For more information on the application of biotechnology in medicine, visit Byju’s.
+For more information on the application of biotechnology in medicine, explore BYJU’S Biology.